MPTCP-FreeBSD/DDPG-MPCC-SRC/DDPG training and Comparison/Readme.md

-# DDPG plugin for MPCC
+# COMCAST Innovation Fund: DDPG plugin for MPCC

 In this module, we design and implement pluggable DDPG into MPCC and compare results with the vanilla MPCC.